 CAT Enhances IVF Success at Jaslok Hospital and Research Centre

-An innovation developed for the first time in the world has increased the success of IVF (in vitro fertilization).
+An innovation developed for the first time in the world has dramatically increased the success of IVF.
 The technique known as CAT (Cumulus-Aided Embryo Transfer), has been developed by Dr. Firuza Parikh and her team at the Jaslok Hospital and Research Centre in Mumbai.

-Dr. Parikh explains the technique, “We have harnessed nature to improve pregnancy rates.
+Dr. Firuza Parikh describes the technique as follows, “We have harnessed nature to improve pregnancy rates.
 The embryos are transferred into the uterus along with cumulus cells.
 These cells surround the oocyte at the time of ovulation.
-The cells are rich in factors which facilitate the growth of embryos.
+After oocyte retrieval, the cumulus cells are usually discarded.
+Instead, we allow them to grow in the laboratory as the cells are rich in factors, which facilitate the growth of embryos.
 At the time of embryo transfer, droplets of cumulus cells are added to the embryos.”